What is a Yeast Beta Glucan? And How Does it Support Immunity?

-Wellmune works by boosting the action of macrophages.
-Macrophages, the white blood cells that attack threats to the immune system, recognize foreign substances like viruses, and prime these cells to fight an infection or inflammation.
-The overall effect is to “prime” the immune system, rather than “boost” it, as occurs with immune enhancers, which may lead to cellular stress and compromise how cells function.
+Wellmune works by supporting the action of innate immune cells.
+Innate immune cells recognize foreign substances like viruses, and prime these cells to fight an infection or inflammation.
+The overall effect is to “prime” the immune system to act more efficiently, rather than “boost” it.

 Wellmune is well-researched.

 Wellmune is supported by biomarker, mechanism-of-action, and over a dozen published, peer-reviewed human clinical research studies that demonstrate its ability to improve overall physical health, maintain healthy energy levels, and provide immune support for all ages and lifestyles:

 - In families with children: Researchers in China gave 1- to 4-year-old children an age-appropriate dose of Wellmune during the cold season.
 All of the 152 children enrolled had experienced at least one upper respiratory tract infection (URTI) within the previous three months.
 The researchers discovered that after 12 weeks, children taking Wellmune reported six fewer sick days.

 - For healthy aging: In a recent pilot study, older adults given 250 mg of Wellmune (compared to a placebo) exhibited a strong trend toward a reduction in the number of URTIs, a reduction in the symptom days of a cold, and statistically significant changes in the body’s response to viral encounters and inflammation.

 - For athletes and active lifestylers: Researchers also found improved psychological well-being in exercise-stressed adults and improved vigor in marathon athletes.